FREQUENTLY ASKED QUESTIONS

-Q: What is the difference between the New York and Los Angeles campus?
+What is the difference between the New York and Los Angeles campus?

-Q: Do you have auditions for admission?
+Do you have auditions for admission?

-No, we do not audition prospective students, in fact, there have never been auditions for admission in our entire 50 year history.
-Instead there is an admissions interview.
-Why no audition?
-Lee Strasberg did not believe in auditioning students as the best way to assess a prospective student.
-Auditioning is a skill that can be learned and it’s not a fair way to assess a new student.The admissions interview is a conversation in which we explore the applicants aptitude for studying Method Acting and readiness for a committed and intense learning experience.
+No, we do not audition prospective students.
+In fact, there have never been auditions for admission in our entire 50 year history.
+Instead, there is an admissions interview.
+Why don’t we audition?
+Lee Strasberg did not believe that auditions were the best way of assess a prospective student.
+Auditioning is a skill in and of itself that can be learned and it isn’t a fair means to assess a brand new actor.
+Instead, our admissions interview is a conversation in which we explore the applicants aptitude for studying Method Acting and readiness for a committed and intense learning experience.

 Yes.
 If you have already completed high school, you may apply for and enroll in an adult program with parental consent.